nwager/WebScraping-MiniProject/README.md

 # WebScraping-MiniProject
-My runwebscraper.py and requirements.txt files.
+My weatherscraper.py and requirements.txt files.
 These files are meant for a CLI.

-First, install the runwebscraper.py and requirements.txt file, put them in a folder, and get in that directory.
+First, install the weatherscraper.py and requirements.txt file, put them in a folder, and get in that directory in the CLI.

 Before running the .py file, type "pip install -r requirements.txt" to download the required packages for scraping.

-The .py file scrapes the Portland weather forecast from forecast.weather.gov and gets the high and low temperatures, time period, short description, and long description.
+The .py file scrapes the weather forecast from forecast.weather.gov and gets the high and low temperatures, time period, short description, and long description.

-To run the file, type "runwebscraper.py 5 1000".
-The  '5' and '1000' can be any numbers, but they are required.
-The '5' is the amount of seconds in between each scrape.
-The minimum interval is 2 seconds.
-The '1000' is the number of cycles the scraping loop goes through.
-To end the program, either wait until the loop reaches the the required cycles to break, or press ctrl + c in the CLI.
+To run the file without skipping any parameters, type:

+  weatherscraper.py 5 2 minutes 'Portland'.
-NOTE: if typing "runwebscraper.py" doesn't work, type "python runwebscraper.py".
+  <b>NOTE: if typing "weatherscraper.py" doesn't work, type "python weatherscraper.py".</b>

+  The "5" specifies the amount of seconds between each scrape.

+  The "2 minutes" specifies how long the program runs.
+You can type any number, and after it you have to write "seconds",       "minutes", or "hours" to specify the unit of time.

+  The "'Portland'" specifies the US city.
+Type in any city, but have quotes around it.

+To end the program, either wait for the time to run out or force it to end by pressing ctrl + c.

-To skip any of the 4 parameters, type after runwebscraper.py and before the numbers:
+To skip any of the 4 parameters, type after weatherscraper.py and before the numbers:

   --skipperiod (skip time period)